 Following this mess up, Cambridge Analytica has now been kept under scrutiny regarding the probe into its alleged interference in the Russian election.

-Accordingly, policy enforcement is ensured in many ways, such as suspending unlawful developers, working with developers to address problems and so on.
+Accordingly, policy enforcement is ensured in many ways, such as suspending unlawful developers, working with developers to address problems, etc.

 With its suspension of policy violators and its steady protective measures to uphold the safety of user experience on its platform, Facebook proves why it continues to be a favorite among social network users.